 Outside of your workouts, the activity you do at baseline each day can contribute to how many calories you burn at rest, Moday says.
 (This is where that 10,000- to 15,000-step goal comes into play.)
 Walking, jogging—any kind of aerobic activity throughout the day—will help to improve your BMR, even if that means walking around your house a little more often rather than sitting for most of the day.

 One of the best things you can do for your BMR is strength train.
 "This is an intervention that is going to increase muscle mass, which improves BMR, especially as you age," says Moday, who suggests that the older you are, the more you should strength train.

 Incorporate HIIT, too.

 Working through high-intensity interval sessions will also help bolster your metabolism.
-One small study suggested that about four weeks of sprint interval training may increase resting metabolic rate (which is another term for basal metabolic rate) in healthy adults.
+One small study suggested that about four weeks of sprint interval training2 may increase resting metabolic rate (which is another term for basal metabolic rate) in healthy adults.
 "It's shorter, involves less muscle breakdown and less cortisol than long endurance training too," Moday says.
 Metabolic conditioning workouts will also influence the body's energy systems and often incorporate both strength and HIIT training into one session.

 Get some sleep.

 If you're not getting enough sleep, your BMR can dip, Moday says.
 Some research backs this up, including one study that found that those who were sleep-deprived had a harder time metabolizing fat and stored it instead, while another research paper says lack of sleep can alter glucose metabolism and the hormones that regulate metabolism.